|Guide||♦||3 Triplogs||0 Topics|

-Hike: I started this trip from the common trailhead shared by Old Baldy and the Super Trail.
+I started this trip from the official trailhead shared by Old Baldy and the Super Trail.
 The route of approach is the Vault Mine/Very Steep trail.
-I have described this route in a separate trip before, you can reference that if you please.
-Briefly, this first leg is a real tough, short climb.
-As you start on the Baldy trail, in roughly 0.25 miles you come to the signed breakoff for Old Baldy proper.
+I have described this route on a separate trip before.
+You may reference that if you please.
+Briefly, this first leg is a tough, short climb.
+As you start on the Baldy Trail, in roughly 0.25 miles, you come to the signed breakoff for Old Baldy proper.
 Stay right (or straight) onto the Vault Mine/Very Steep trail.
 It continues climbing up the canyon.
-There are nice sycamores here and just an incredible assortment of birds cruising about (including my first ever Elegant Trogon sighting).
-In roughly another 0.25 miles you come to signed intersection for Vault Mine and Carrie Nation trail.
+There are beautiful sycamores here and just an incredible assortment of birds cruising about (including my first ever Elegant Trogon sighting).
+In roughly another 0.25 miles, you come to a signed intersection for Vault Mine and Carrie Nation trail.
 Break off right here and let the fun begin.
-This trail now climbs wildly up the western flank of Madera Canyon gaining about 1300 feet in a little less than a mile.
-The views and fragrant pines are the inspiration because you gain increasingly more amazing views down Madera Canyon as you go.
+This trail now climbs wildly up the western flank of Madera Canyon, gaining about 1300 feet in a little less than a mile.
+The views and fragrant pines are the inspiration because you get more amazing views increasingly down Madera Canyon as you go.

 When you reach the signed intersection for Agua Caliente Trail, you will want to head right.
 This sign is about 1.5 miles in or so.
-As you go right along the Agua Caliente trail towards the saddle the views off to the right are amazing.
+As you go right along the Agua Caliente trail towards the saddle, the views off to the right are amazing.
 It is only about 0.33 miles to the saddle, which is signed.
-The trail signs say 0.8 miles, but it is definitely shorter.
-There are a couple of unmarked trails at the saddle, arrows point the way to Agua Caliente (it's basically down).
+The trail signs say 0.8 miles, but it is shorter.
+There are a couple of unmarked trails at the saddle.
+Arrows point the way to Agua Caliente (it's down).

 Have a snack and power up.
 The climb back actually gains more elevation than the Vault Mine trail.
 You will climb about 2200 feet in roughly 2 miles.
-It is really tough, but the views coming back are nice.
+It is tough, but the views coming back are lovely.
 You will now notice the telescope perched atop the impossibly green and lush appearing Mt.
 Hopkins to your right.
 There are peaks everywhere.
-Near the top you can spy Pete Mountain to your left.
-The last couple of switchbacks are painful, and I think the last switchback is the steepest and longest one I have ever climbed.
-Finally back at the Saddle the views east towards the main ridgeline are just great.
+Near the top, you can spy Pete Mountain to your left.
+The last couple of switchbacks are painful, and I think the final switchback is the steepest and longest one I have ever climbed.
+Finally, back at the saddle, the views east towards the main ridgeline are just great.
 Head back the way you came to complete this roughly 8 mile, 4075 total elevation gain screamer.
-For the mileage I don't know if there is more elevation to be gained around here.
-This is a good training hike if you have a big climb coming up too.
+For the mileage, I don't know if there is more elevation to be gained around here.
+This is an excellent training hike if you have a big climb coming up too.

 Check out the Official Route and Triplogs.